Alex Latcham

-Alexander Stephan Latcham (born April 30, 1992) is an American political operative.
+Alexander Stephan Latcham (born April 30, 1992) is an American political operative and Republican strategist.
+He currently serves as executive director of the Senate Leadership Fund.

 Early life and education (1992–2014)

 Alexander Stephan Latcham was born on April 30, 1992, in Ohio.
 Latcham attended Drake University; while a student, he worked for Sarah Palin and later Michele Bachmann in her 2012 presidential campaign, as well as Mitt Romney in his presidential campaign.
 He graduated with a bachelor's degree in political science.

 Career

 Latcham worked for the Republican Party of Iowa but later became Donald Trump's political director for the state.
 He returned to his role after the 2016 presidential election.
 He served as special assistant to the president and deputy political director in the Trump administration.
 In August 2021, Save America hired Latcham as a consultant.
 In February 2023, he became the early states director for Trump's 2024 campaign.

 In November 2024, Trump named Latcham as deputy assistant to the president and director of the Office of Public Liaison.
 He was named as executive director of the Senate Leadership Fund in January 2025.